nathancarter/weblurch/doc/plan.md

 ## Parsing

- * Import the Earley parser from the desktop version of Lurch, into the file `src/parsing.duo.litcoffee`.
- * Document it, while creating unit tests for its features.
  * Create a routine that translates MathQuill DOM trees into unambiguous string representations of their content (using parentheses to group things like exponents, etc.).